Husamoa/GameOfTilde/README.md

 It's a final project for Coders Lab IT School.

 ## Rules
-Tilde is a logic game in which you have to answer on questions and then you can level up.
+Tilde is a logic game in which you have to answer the questions and then you can level up.

 ## Used technologies
 > - React